Leroy Edwin Froom - 1890 – 1974

 “Back in the spring of 1930 Arthur G. Daniells for more than twenty years president of the General Conference, told me he believed that, at a later time, I should undertake a thorough survey of the entire plan of redemption……..
 I was a connecting link between past leaders and the present.
 But, he said, it is to be later – not yet, not yet.
 Elder Daniels recognized the serious problems involved, and sensed almost prophetically certain difficulties that would confront.
 He knew that time would be required for certain theological wounds to heal, and for attitudes to modify on the part of some.
 Possibly it would be necessary to wait until certain individuals had dropped out of action (died), before the needed portrayal could wisely be brought forth.”

-- Movement Of Destiny, p.
-17; Elder A.G.
-Daniells, General Conference President for 22 years, They had to wait until the Pioneers of the church and family members died off, so the influence and doctrine could be changed.
+— Movement Of Destiny, p.
+17; Froom is quoting Elder A.G.
+Daniells, General Conference President for 22 years, commenting to Froom that they had to wait until the Pioneers of the church and family members died off, so the influence and doctrine could be changed.
 Then you can begin, Daniells was saying.
-This is Leroy Froom here telling this story.

 Brother Cottrell replied, “From my personal knowledge the doctrine of the ‘Trinity-Godhead’, was not taught by Seventh-day Adventists during the early days of my ministry.”